mstocco/mariostoc.co/content/traininglog/20230416-challenge2023-10weeksout.md

 2 Hours to the first (smaller) trestle heading up to [The Red Gate](javascript:flkty.select(2);).
 From this point on the way back home, it took me 2 hours and 7 minutes.

 I had the same dull ache in my quads as last week except it came on a little later and a little less intense (to start).
-By the time I crossed _Rocky Point Road_, I was getting wet, a little cold and the false flat effort coming up from _Matheson Lake_ really was the end game for the quads.
+By the time I crossed _Rocky Point Road_, I was getting wet, a little cold and the false flat effort coming up from _Roche Cove_ really was the end game for the quads today.
+According to Stava, there was a PR on that segment so maybe I misjudged my fitness.

-Another solid ride (for me) in the books.
+Another **solid ride** (for me) to close off the calendar week.